nicrame/Linux-Scripts/MOTD-EL/README.md

-#### MOTD scripts for EL
+#### MOTD for EL

-This will install colorful and nice MOTD with some system information.
+This will install colorful and nice motd (message of the day) with some system informations.
 MOTD is generated with scripts, that will be extracted to /etc/profile.d where you may modify them to suite your needs.
 fail2ban and docker stats will not be shown if user do not have correct permissions for that.
+Here is the main install script motd-el.sh - and the source files .sh used to create it.

 ![motd-el-look](https://user-images.githubusercontent.com/5872054/110964678-ba890c00-8353-11eb-8a0e-829a9b7c1282.png)